felixchristianreyes/felixchristianreyes/README.md

 ---

-### Fullstack Engineer
+### Software Engineer

-Experienced Fullstack Engineer with a proven track record of building scalable web applications and leading high-performing teams.
+Experienced Software Engineer with a proven track record of building scalable web applications and leading high-performing teams.
 I specialize in designing robust solutions, optimizing performance, and working with modern cloud technologies on both AWS and Google Cloud Platform.

-- 🔭 **Currently:** I am leading a fullstack team at TenSixty, where we are building a software for the real-estate industry that features AI Assisted Video Generation.
 - 👯 **Collaboration:** I'm open to collaborating on innovative open-source projects in my free time.
 - 📫 **How to reach me:** `felix.christian.reyes@gmail.com`